 How often, when under pressure, have you frowned when a staff member came to your office to ask for help?
 The great leaders know the visitor in front of them is their most important task and are able to welcome the interruption!

-For more information purchase David’s leadership whitepaper
+For more information purchase David’s leadership toolkit

 [i] Jan Gunnarsson and Olle Blohm, “The Art of Making People Feel Welcome,” Dialogos, 2008.